Breeze/breeze.github.io/doc-net/persistencemanager-core.md

 ## SaveChanges
 Most of the `PersistenceManager` is devoted to saving client changes via the `SaveChanges` method.

-Typically, a Breeze client posts a `saveChanges` request to a web api controller which routes the request and its payload to a `PersistenceManager.SaveChanges` method.
+The Breeze client (described elsewhere) automatically keeps track of any entities that have been added, modified or deleted and for any modifications exactly what was modified.
+When a Breeze client `saveChanges` call is made, the client posts a bundle of these changes as a request to a web api controller which routes the request and its payload to a `PersistenceManager.SaveChanges` method.

 The request payload, called the "saveBundle", is a BreezeJS JSON  object (a JSON.NET `JObject`) that describes an entity change-set.
 An "entity change-set" is an arbitrary collection of entities to be saved.
 Each entity in the change-set is paired with a save-operation  - add, update, delete - to be performed on that entity.